OleksandrBlack/coredns-safecoin/README.md

-# Zcash DNS Seeder
+# Safecoin DNS Seeder

-This repo contains scripts for building and deploying the Zcash Foundation's DNS seeder.
+This repo contains scripts for building and deploying the Safecoin Foundation's DNS seeder.
 There are several options for how to deploy a seeder of your own:

 ### Docker

-To build the container, run either `make docker` or `docker build -t zfnd-seeder:latest -f Dockerfile .`.
+To build the container, run either `make docker` or `docker build -t safe-seeder:latest -f Dockerfile .`.

-To run the container, use `make docker-run` or `docker run --rm -p 1053:53/udp -p 1053:53/tcp zfnd-seeder:latest`.
+To run the container, use `make docker-run` or `docker run --rm -p 1053:53/udp -p 1053:53/tcp safe-seeder:latest`.
 That will bind the DNS listener to the host's port 1053.
 You could also use `--network host` if you want to bind to the host's port 53 directly.
 The seeder is stateless so it's fine to `--rm` the containers when they exit.

 If you want to override the default Corefile (and you should because it won't work with your domain), mount a volume over `/etc/dnsseeder/Corefile`.